VedanshuGoyal/HeuristicEgalitarian/README.md

 ## Usage

 For detailed information and instructions, please refer to the document titled "Egalitarian Stable Matching with ties.pdf" provided in this repository.

-For additional information, please refer to the "Egalitarian Stable Matching with ties.pdf" document included in this repository.